Papua New Guinea · Markham Valley · Morobe Province

 CCDA Board Permit Approval

-Papua New Guinea's Climate Change and Development Authority formally approved the project permit at the CCDA Board Meeting — a foundational requirement for carbon credit certification.
+Papua New Guinea's Climate Change and Development Authority formally approved the project permit, a foundational requirement for carbon credit certification.

 March 23, 2026